senomorf/oci-cpu-shaper/docs/09-cli.md

 ## 9.4 Diagnostics

-At startup the binary emits a structured log line containing build metadata derived from `internal/buildinfo` and echoes the selected mode.
+At startup the binary emits a structured log line containing build metadata derived from `internal/buildinfo`, the resolved OCI compartment/region pair, and the selected mode.
 When the shutdown timer is enabled the log also captures the requested duration so operators can confirm the controller will terminate automatically.
-This gives operators immediate confirmation of the version, Git commit, configuration path, and lifecycle expectations before any controllers mutate system state.
+This gives operators immediate confirmation of the version, Git commit, configuration path, tenancy metadata, and lifecycle expectations before any controllers mutate system state.

 Invalid flag values are rejected during argument parsing: unknown controller modes surface an error and cause the program to exit with status `2`, unsupported log levels report a structured error before the logger is constructed, and negative `--shutdown-after` durations are rejected.
 This keeps early runs predictable while new policy engines are still being prototyped.

 Smoke tests introduced in §11 now cover the dependency-injected entrypoint as well as adaptive-controller wiring, ensuring that enforce/dry-run builds start the OCI client, estimator sampler, and worker pool while `noop` preserves the bypass path for validation scenarios.
-Offline mode keeps this wiring intact by substituting the static metrics client so container smoke tests can run without live tenancy credentials.
+Offline mode keeps this wiring intact by substituting the static metrics client so container smoke tests can run without live tenancy credentials, and new unit coverage exercises the IMDS-backed region/compartment resolver plus its failure modes to keep the ≥85% statement coverage guarantee intact.